fusioncharts/dev_centre_docs/getting-started/plain-javascript/slice-data-plot-using-custom-api-in-plain-javascript.md

 ---
-title: Slice Data Plot Using API | FusionCharts
+title: Slice Data Plot using API | FusionCharts
-description: This article will showcase a sample to slice data plot of the pie chart using chart specific custom API.
+description: This article will showcase a sample to slice data plot of the pie chart using chart specific custom API .
-heading: Slice Data Plot Using API
+heading: Slice Data Plot using API
 ---

-FusionCharts Suite XT includes advanced features, including a wide range of APIs.
-You can use these in different stages in the life cycle of a chart to configure what should happen when you interact with the chart.
+FusionCharts Suite XT includes advanced features that offers a wide range of APIs that you can use for different stages in the ife cycle of a chart or when you interact with a chart.
 These features include completion of rendering of the chart, handling the radio button at runtime, etc.

-In the sections below, you can see how to slice out the data plots of a Pie 2D chart using chart-specific custom API.
+This article focuses on how you can slice out the data plots of a Pie 2D chart using chart specific custom API.

 A chart configured to slice out the data plots of a `pie2d` chart, is shown below: